human3rr/mdtest/nag.md

     - At end of R&V repair
     - A monthly check
         - A periodic "Pending HW Repair Reminder" timer in BMC.
-The timer will trigger BMC to check the Gard record during runtime, if Garded hardware exist, create a new Call Home Serviceable Event with new SRC
+The timer will trigger BMC to check the guard record during runtime, if guarded hardware exist, create a new Call Home Serviceable Event with new SRC

     - Optionally ignore creating SRC for selectable guarded hardware